 Costa Rica’s South Caribbean coast is completely unlike the rest of the country.
 Puerto Viejo has a huge mix of cultures, thanks to its Afro-Caribbean roots and nearby indigenous communities.
 The town is very small and has one main paved road starting from Cahuita all the way down to Manzanillo.
 Within those 30 something kilometers, there are a handful of beautiful white sand beaches of the Caribbean sea surrounded by lush rainforest.

-Something important to note is that since the Caribbean Coast does not follow Costa Rica’s typical tropical climate, October is the best month to visit Puerto Viejo.
-During this month, the rest of the country is raining and storming.
+Something important to note is that since the Caribbean Coast does not follow Costa Rica’s typical tropical climate.
+October is the best month to visit Puerto Viejo as that is their summer month but it’s the rainiest month for the rest of the country.

 Recommended things to do are a visit to Cahuita National Park to hike and snorkel, surf at Playa Cocles, learn about wildlife at the Jaguar Rescue Center, eat delicious rice and beans, swim in the warm Caribbean sea and hit up beach bonfire parties.
 Read about other things to do in Puerto Viejo here.